 How Does it Work?

 LVLP stands for Low-Volume-Low-Pressure, meaning these manual spray gun models operate at a low pressure in order to atomize the material (compared to HVLP - High volume, low pressure).
 The best thing about LVLP FPro spray guns is that they don’t require a pro-level air compressor - with a reduced air consumption - but can work with almost any affordable compressor units.
-Material viscosity is also an extremely important factor.
+Material viscosity is also an extremely important factor to consider for your applications.
 Many people make a common mistake of using thick materials with low-pressure guns

 How to adjust a LVLP spray gun: 3 steps to be followed for great results!

-- For best spray quality, we need a particle speed at the nozzle in the range of 1.5 to 5.0m/s
+- For finest spray quality, we need a particle speed at the nozzle in the range of 1.5 to 5.0m/s

 - This particle speed can be easily converted into an optimum flowrate with a formula using the diagram (flowrate, particles speed, nozzle diameter)

-- The best Spray Quality can be reached with a particle speed of between 2.5 to 3.5m/s with a flowrate of 118 cc/min, the best nozzle choice would be 0.9mm or 1.0mm.
+- The best Spray Quality can be reached with a particle speed of between 2.5 to 3.5m/s with a flowrate of 118 cfm, the best nozzle or tip size choice would be 0.9mm or 1.0mm.

 In the case of a Gravity cup or Suction cup manual gun, you don’t have to adjust the fluid pressure, it is done automatically.